teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 When you perform a setup action, you have an indirect effect on an obstacle.
 If your action has its intended result, any member of the team who follows through on your maneuver gets **+1 effect level** or **improved position** for their roll.
 You choose the benefit, based on the nature of your setup action.

 > This is how you do the "I'll create a distraction" scene.
-You roll **Sway** to distract a constable with your charms, then any teammate who follows through with a **Prowl** action to sneak past him can get improved position.
+You roll **Persuade** to distract a constable with your charms, then any teammate who follows through with a **Infiltrate** action to sneak past him can get improved position.
 It's less risky since you're drawing the guard's attention.

 This is a good way to contribute to an operation when you don't have a good rating in the action at hand.
 A clever setup action lets you help the team indirectly.
 Multiple follow-up actions may take advantage of your setup (including someone **leading** a group action) as long as it makes sense in the fiction.

 Since a setup action can increase the effect of follow-up actions, it's also useful when the team is facing tough opposition that has advantages in quality, scale, and/or potency.
 Even if the PCs are reduced to zero effect due to disadvantages in a situation, the setup action provides a bonus that allows for limited effect.

 > The PCs are facing a heavily armored carriage that's immune to their weapons.
-Aldo uses **Wreck** as a setup action to pry some of the armor loose with his crowbar, giving follow up actions +1 effect—going from zero to limited effect.
+Aldo uses **Smash** as a setup action to pry some of the armor loose with his crowbar, giving follow up actions +1 effect—going from zero to limited effect.

 ## Do We Have to Use Teamwork?